-Five different Cubs ensembles/programs provide guidance and skills development in Music (Vocal/ Instrumental), Dance, Drama and Visual Arts.
+Five different Cubs ensembles/programs will provide guidance and skill development in the following subject areas:

+- Music (Vocal/Instrumental),

+- Dance,

+- Drama and

+- Visual Arts.

 The CAPA Cubs program accommodates all skill levels and will be the first step for Year 7 as they progress further into our Lions and Pride CAPA programs here at the College.